alicommit-malp/ansible-examples/README.md

 ## Use case

-- creating a virtual machine, any distribuation or version
+- creating a virtual machine, any distribution or version
   -  in our case CentOs7
-- installing the docker deamon and docker client
+- installing the docker daemon and docker client
 - running your desire docker image as a container
   - in our case MariaDb version 10.2.14

 we will use [Vagrant](https://www.vagrantup.com) to create our virtual machine , you can install it from [here](https://www.vagrantup.com/downloads.html) for your desired operation system.

-then we will ask the Vagrant to make a VM for us using the centOs7 image and  map the localhost's port 33306 to the VM's port of 3306, futhermore to assign 192.168.3.141 as the ip address of the VM
+then we will ask the Vagrant to make a VM for us using the centOs7 image and  map the localhost port 33306 to the VM's port of 3306, futhermore to assign 192.168.3.141 as the ip address of the VM

 ```
 config.vm.box = "generic/centos7"